puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 We also covered a few other forms of conditional statement: `unless`, the case statement, and the selector.
-Though there aren't any hard-and-fast rules for which conditional statement is best in a given situation, there will generally be one that results in the most concise and readible code.
+Though there aren't any hard-and-fast rules for which conditional statement is best in a given situation, there will generally be one that results in the most concise and readable code.
 It's up to you to decide what works best.